 What other Options are Available to Expats in the Short-Term?

 If you are returning to the UK, but have not yet secured employment or a steady income you may find mainstream banking products difficult to access in the short-term.

 Many banks will want proof that you have been resident in the country for a significant period of time and will also insist you have regular employment before allowing you to open a current account.

 In the meantime, you may want to consider a prepaid debit card.
 This is a card which can be preloaded with cash and used to pay for goods and services, instore and online.
 You can only spend the money you have on the card at any given time, so it doesn’t require credit checks to obtain one.
 All you need is a form of identification, such as passport or driver’s licence to get a prepaid card.
 This is a simple stop-gap solution for an expat when they initially return to the country.

-Suits Me is an alternative to traditional banking and a perfect banking solution for expats moving back to the UK.
-Suits Me offers a current account with a contactless Mastercard® debit card and exclusive cashback rewards and promotions for all account holders.
+Suits Me® is an alternative to traditional banking and a perfect solution for expats moving back to the UK.
+Suits Me® offers an e-money account with a contactless Mastercard® debit card and exclusive cashback rewards and promotions for all account holders.